 Unlike some towns, Lynd - Ghent isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lynd - Ghent are a mix of both white- and blue-collar jobs.
 Overall, Lynd - Ghent is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Lynd - Ghent who work in management occupations (16.16%), office and administrative support (12.20%), and business and financial occupations (8.23%).

-A relatively large number of people in Lynd - Ghent telecommute to their jobs.
-Overall, about 14.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Lynd - Ghent is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lynd - Ghent really has some of the features that families look for when choosing a good community to raise children.
 Is Lynd - Ghent perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.